invertedmushroom/VulkanOverlay/README.md

 # Radial Menu Overlay

 ## Description
-AI generated code for windows that displays a fully transparent, click-through radial overlay.
+Windows application written in Rust that displays a fully transparent, click-through radial overlay.
+AI generated code

 https://github.com/user-attachments/assets/0f695547-a939-4532-99a3-a3129f119056